SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/02-Hibernate-Framework.md

 </dependencies>
 ```

-As shown above, you must include maven as a dependency in your Maven configuration.
+As shown above, you must include `hibernate-core` as a dependency in your Maven configuration.

 ## Database Configuration